jfg956/mysql-server/jfg_brain_dump.md

 <!-- 6789 123456789 123456789 123456789 123456789 123456789 123456789 123456789 -->
 ### GTID Assignment

-In full release binaries (full as opposed to minimal), ibelow is the stack trace when we get in the semi-sync code.
+In full release binaries (full as opposed to minimal), below is the stack trace when we get in the semi-sync code.

 ```